mimergel/saphanasqlfunction/README.md

 The runtime will output a URL for any HTTP functions, which can be copied and run in your browser's address bar.
 To stop debugging, use Ctrl-C in the terminal.

+# Configure local settings
+Enter your details into local.settings.json for the local testing

 # Test the function
-In a separate termin run:
+In a separate terminal run:

-`cat test.sql | curl -X POST http://localhost:7071/api/saphanasql -H "Content-Type: application/json" --data-binary @- `
+`cat test.sql | curl -X POST http://localhost:7071/api/[your_function_name] -H "Content-Type: application/json" --data-binary @- `

 # Deploy your code to Azure
 To publish your Functions project into Azure, enter the following command:

-`func azure functionapp publish saphanasql`
+`func azure functionapp publish [your_function_name]`

 You may be prompted to sign into Azure.
 Follow the onscreen instructions.